-The beneficial uses affected by nutrients are aesthetics or "uses identified under related parameters" (ODEQ 1998).
-This means that a stream may be considered water quality limited for nutrients if nutrient levels adversely affect related parameters, such as DO, that negatively impact one or more beneficial uses, such as resident fish and aquatic life.
-Possible nutrient sources include feces and urine from domestic and wild animals, wastewater treatment plant effluent, failing septic system waste, fertilizers, geological phosphorus, and nitrogen fixation associated with certain plant species, especially red alder.
+The beneficial uses affected by nutrients are aesthetics or "uses identified under related parameters."27 This means that a stream may be considered water quality limited for nutrients if nutrient levels adversely affect related parameters, such as DO, that negatively impact one or more beneficial uses, such as resident fish and aquatic life.
+Possible nutrient sources include feces and urine from domestic and wild animals, wastewater treatment plant effluent, failing septic system waste, fertilizers, and nitrogen fixation associated with certain plant species, especially red alder.
 High nutrient levels during the summer encourage the growth of algae and aquatic plants.
-Excessive algal and vegetative growth can result in little or no DO, and interfere with aesthetics and water contact recreation.
-Also, some species of algae produce by-products that are toxic to humans, wildlife, and livestock, as occurred in Diamond Lake in the summer of 2002.27
+Excessive algal and vegetative growth can result in reduced DO, and interfere with aesthetics and water contact recreation.
+Also, some species of algae produce by-products that are toxic to humans, wildlife, and livestock, as occurred in Diamond Lake in the summer of 2002.28